build-on-aws/content/tutorials/create-an-etl-pipeline-apache-spark/index.md

 ![Key Pair 2](images/key_pair_2.png)

 3. Now, we can go ahead and create an `Amazon EMR cluster`.
-For that navigate to Amazon EMR in the console and click on **Create Cluster** to create an EMR cluster
+For that, navigate to `Amazon EMR` in the console and click on **Create Cluster** to create the cluster

 ![emr cluster 1](images/emr_1.png)